WinterAxis/ESV-MD-Bible/The_Bible_esv/7_Judges/Judg_17.md

 And Micah ordained the Levite, and the young man became his priest, and was in the house of Micah.

 ###### 13
-Then Micah said, "Now I know that the LORD will prosper me, because I have a Levite as priest." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Then Micah said, "Now I know that the LORD will prosper me, because I have a Levite as priest."

 ***